-Stay in regular contact with your doctor
+Stay in regular contact with your doctor.

 Abacavir helps to control your condition.
 You need to keep taking it every day to stop your illness getting worse.
-You may still develop other infections and illnesses linked to HIV
+You may still develop other infections and illnesses linked to HIV infection.
 Keep in touch with your doctor, and do not stop taking Abacavir without your doctor's advice.
 How much to take

-Adults, adolescents and children weighing at least 25 kg

-The usual dose of Abacavir is 600 mg a day.
+Adults, adolescents and children weighing at least 25 kg The recommended dose is 600 mg a day.
 This can be taken either as one 300 mg tablet twice a day or two 300 mg tablets once a day.

-Children from one year of age weighing less than 25 kg

-The dose given depends on the body weight of your child.
+Children from one year of age weighing less than 25 kg The dose given depends on the body weight of your child.
 The recommended dose is:

-- Children weighing at least 20 kg and less than 25 kg: The usual dose of Abacavir is 450 mg a day.
-This can be given as 150 mg (half of a tablet) taken in the morning and 300 mg (one whole tablet) taken in the evening, or 450 mg (one and a half tablets) once a day as advised by your doctor. - Children weighing at least 14 kg and less than 20 kg: The usual dose of Abacavir is 300 mg a day.
+- Children weighing at least 20 kg and less than 25 kg: The recommended dose is 450 mg a day.
+This can be given as 150 mg (half of a tablet) taken in the morning and 300 mg (one whole tablet) taken in the evening, or 450 mg (one and a half tablets) once a day as advised by your doctor. - Children weighing at least 14 kg and less than 20 kg: The recommended dose is 300 mg a day.
 This can be given as 150 mg (half of a tablet) twice daily, or 300 mg (one whole tablet) once a day as advised by your doctor.